ShilpaPhilipose/Data-Analytics-Portfolio/README.md

 I am an aspiring **Data Analyst** with experience in administrative operations, data handling, reporting, data validation, and documentation.

-I am developing my data analytics skills through practical projects using **Excel, SQL, and Python**, with a focus on transforming raw data into clear and useful insights.
+I am developing my technical data analytics skills through practical projects using **Excel, SQL, and Python**, with a focus on transforming raw data into clear and useful insights.

 ---